magma-labs/BrightCoders/module-02/README.md

 # Building a Storefront using Shopify

-On this module you will learn how to build a store front using Shopify
+On this module you will learn how to build a Storefront using Shopify.
+This module starts with a deep study of shopify principles, concepts and structure.
+You will be challenged to fully program a custom Storefront.

-The following topics will be covered:

-* Sprint Review
-* Structure of a Shopify theme

 ## Content